 Mr. Templin was named President and Chief Executive Officer of TMCC in September 2018.
-He was named Director and Chairman of the TMCC Board of Directors in May 2016 and served as Chairman of the TMCC Board of Directors from May 2016 to August 2018.
-He was also named Director, President and Chief Operating Officer of TFSIC in April 2016.
-Mr. Templin has also served as a Director of TFSC since April 2016 and was named Group Chief Operating Officer of TFSC in September 2017.
+He was named Director of TMCC in May 2016 and served as Chairman of the TMCC Board of Directors from May 2016 to August 2018.
+He was also named Director, President and Chief Operating Officer of TFSIC in April 2016, Director of TMNA in June 2020, and Director and Chairman of TFSB in October 2021.
+Mr. Templin has also served as a Director of TFSC since April 2016 and was named Group Chief Operating Officer of TFSC.
+From April 2017.
 From April 2016 to September 2017, he served as Chief Marketing Officer of TFSC.
 From April 2013 to December 2017, Mr. Templin also served as Managing Officer of TMC, and from April 2016 to December 2017 he served as Deputy Chief Officer of TMC's Sales Financial Business Group.
-From April 2013 to April 2016, Mr. Templin served as Executive Vice President of TMC's Lexus International Company, and from April 2012 to March 2013, Mr. Templin also served as General Manager of TMC's Lexus Planning Division.
-From October 2007 to March 2013, he served as Group Vice President and General Manager of TMS's Lexus Division.
+From April 2013 to April 2016, Mr. Templin served as Executive Vice President of TMC's Lexus International Company, and from April 2012 to March 2013, he served as Group Vice President and General Manager of TMS's Lexus Division.
 Mr. Templin first joined TMS in January 1990.

-Mr. Cooke was named Director of TMCC and Chief Financial Officer of TFSIC in June 2019, Chief Financial Officer of TMCC in April 2019 and has served as a Group Vice President since December 2017.
-Prior to his appointment to Chief Financial Officer, Mr. Cooke served as Group Vice President of Treasury, Business Intelligence, Analytics and Finance of TMCC from February 2019 to April 2019.
+Mr. Cooke was named Senior Vice President of TMCC in January 2022 and has served as Director of TMCC since June 2019.
+He was named as Chief Financial Officer of TMCC in April 2019 and served as a Group Vice President from December 2017 to January 2022.
+Mr. Cooke has served as Chief Financial Officer of TFSIC since June 2019.
+Prior to his appointment to Chief Financial Officer of TMCC, Mr. Cooke served as Group Vice President of Treasury, Business Intelligence, Analytics and Finance of TMCC from February 2019 to April 2019.
 From December 2017 to January 2019, he held the position of Group Vice President, Chief Risk Officer.
 Mr. Cooke served as Vice President, Chief Risk Officer from July 2015 to December 2017.
 Prior to that, he served as Corporate Manager, Product Planning for North American Products at TMS from July 2014 to July 2015.
 From August 2012 to July 2014, Mr. Cooke held the position of Corporate Manager, Dealer Credit.
 Mr. Cooke first joined TMCC in June 2003.